ryanbester/PackStudio/about.md

 ## About the Creator

-The creator of PackStudio is [Ryan Bester](https://github.com/ryanbester).
+PackStudio is developed by [Ryan Bester](https://github.com/ryanbester).

 </section>